A Beacon of Hope

 J

 ust off Interstate 10 on San Antonio's east side sits the Harvey E. Naim Children and Family Center.
 Patches of purple verbena and sandstone picnic tables are scattered serenely along Salado Creek for visitors who may be experiencing their most turbulent moments.
-The state-of-the-art center is home to CPS, law enforcement, the Youth Center of Texas, and Bear County's Child Advocacy Center known as ChildSafe.
+The state-of-the-art center is home to CPS, law enforcement, the Youth Center of Texas, and Bexar County's Child Advocacy Center known as ChildSafe.

 Helen Browning, ChildSafe's director of care coordination, steps briskly past the glass-walled administrative offices to her desk.
 She's just been notified that a child referred from the children's hospital had screened clear concern with Lighthouse.